juanjo255/Stowers-notes/CompBio ToDo Notes.md

 - [ ] Build a Pan-genome graph for S. meliloti using susceptible strains.
 I have to wait for Madi info.
 	- [ ] I received the susceptible MAG from Madi on Jul.
 14. [resistant_strains.xlsx](https://webfs/n/projects/jp2992/MOLNG4331/resistant_strains.xlsx)
-	- [ ] PPanGGoLin for pan-genome construction. *Update:* Its faster than Roary, it has support and plenty of several stats and graphs.
+	- [ ] PPanGGoLin for pan-genome construction. ***Update**:* Its faster than Roary, it has support and plenty of several stats and graphs.
 	- [ ] Try minigraph-cactus as an alternative to progressiveMauve since I do not like the output of it. it also allows to create pan-genome graph.
  - [ ] **Improve annotation for genes:** I missed the use of tools like InterProScan.
 	- During a meeting Eric Ross and Sukha Malladi annotate using their pipeline intended for eukaryotes, but has some tools useful for bacteria like interproscan, nonetheless they did not find significant matches for hypothetical proteins.